Ultralight Black Holes as Sources of High-Energy Particles: Methods

 where ${\rm d}t/{\rm d}z$ is the cosmological line element, $E' = E\,(1+z)$ accounts for the redshift of the energy $E'$ at emission and $z_f$ is the redshift of PBHs at formation.
 The opacity $\eta_i$ describes the attenuation between $z$ and today at energy $E$.
+More details can be found in~\cite{Dondarini:2025ktz}.